ZLSTWebSite/Zlst/content/publication/PSL/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - 杨伟钦
+  - WeiqinYang
-  - 陈佳伟
+  - JiaweiChen
-  - 冯雁
+  - YanFeng
-  - 陈纯
+  - ChunChen
-  - 王灿
+  - CanWang

 # Author notes (optional)
 # author_notes: